Keyboard shortcuts

 RASE Metamodel

-RASE (Rapid Agentic Systems Engineering) is a Python-native MBSE metamodel for verifiable agent training.
+RASE (Rapid Agentic Systems Engineering) is a Python-native MBSE (Model-Based Systems Engineering) metamodel for verifiable agent training.
 It implements SysML v2-like semantics using Pydantic models, without requiring external MBSE tooling.

 The reward signal comes from verifiable computation, not human feedback or learned approximations.
 The verifier is a first-class artifact — specified, reviewed, tested, and versioned alongside the agent it trains.